Behavioral Health and Social Psychology Lab

 Richie LeDonne

-Kelsey Domann,
+Kelsey Domann

 Kelsey Domann is from West Linn, Oregon with an interest in health psychology.
-When she’s not thinking about Public Health and graduate school applications, you can find her running, knitting, dancing, and being outside.
+When she was not thinking about Public Health and graduate school applications, you could find her running, knitting, dancing, and being outside.
 Kelsey was an RA in Copeland Hall as well as a member of the Dance Team, Agape, Knitting Circle, College Honor Board, and an active volunteer with the Red Cross and Cascase AIDS project.
 She spent last spring semester in Siena, Italy eating lots of pasta and learning Italian.

-Amanda Hamilton,
+Amanda Hamilton

 Mandy was an Environmental Studies major and is from Kailua-Kona, Hawaii.
 Having grown up in paradise, Mandy loves being active.
 She was a member of the LC swim team and the Sustainability Council.
 When she wasn’t in the lab or studying in the library, you could catch her working one of her three jobs or exploring the Pacific Northwest with friends.
 After life at LC, Mandy hopes to travel the world via Peace Corps and pursue masters degrees in Business and Industrial Development Psychology.